This post is also available in: Español (Spanish)

 Majorca is the largest island in the Balearic archipelago.
 It is surrounded by the Mediterranean Sea and has a vast variety of landscapes.

 A true treasure for every sailor.
 Take this amazing opportunity to explore the cliffs of the Sierra de la Tramontana, white sandy beaches, unspoilt coves, and the lively south coast.

 A truly beautiful experience.
 Visiting the island from the sea is a unique adventure worth experiencing.

 On the island, you will find natural anchorages and a wide range of marinas and moorings that are very well supplied with all kinds of services.

-Did you know that one of the most important sailing regattas in the world takes place here in the summer?
-It’s known as the Copa del Rey de Vela.
+Did you know that one of the most important sailing regattas in the world takes place here?
+It’s known as the King’s Cup Regatta.
 A great opportunity to enjoy an authentic, first class nautical atmosphere.